yahma25/playground/README.md

 Learning from Front-end to Back-end.

 ## Tiny rules
-- Write English about anything to study English.
+* Write commit messages in English for my English study.